tgisaturday/Seq2CNN/README.md

-# Word Embedding Annealing Using Sequence-to-sequence Neural Networks
+# Word Embedding Annealing Using Sequence-to-sequence Model

 We propose a new technique to improve text classification accuracy by annealing the word embedding layer using Seq2seq Neural Networks.
 Our model Sequence-to-convolution Neural Networks(Seq2CNN) consists of two blocks: Sequential Block that summarizes input texts and Convolution Block that classifies the original text to a label.